 The graduate program in mathematics continued to expand and prosper.
 The average faculty teaching load had been reduced to 6 hours per week.
 By 1966 there were 106 graduate students, with 18 graduate courses running each semester, taught in Murray Hall as well as the new river dormitories, Frelinghuysen and Hardenberg Halls.
 Written prelim exams for the Ph.D. were given biannually.
 In 1968 the Graduate Committee dropped the graduate student course load from 4 to 3 courses per semester (2 if they were TA's).

 Rutgers had practically cornered the market on women mathematicians as well.
 In addition to Katharine Hazard (at Douglass) and Barbara Osofsky, the various math departments had now acquired Helen Nickerson (1960), Jacqueline Lewis (1963, University College), Joanne Elliott (1964), Jane Scanlon (1965), and Patricia Tulley McAuley (1965, Douglass).
 Thus 7 of the 32 senior faculty (22%) were women.
-The national average was under 1% women then, and is still only 8% today.
-Even in the 1990's, few countries boast such a high percentage.
+The national average was under 1% women then, and is still only 8% in 1995.
+Even in the 1990's, few countries boasted such a high percentage.

-The reason Rutgers was able to grow so dramatically was a large amount of grant money.
+The reason Rutgers was able to grow so dramatically in the 1960s was a large amount of grant money.
 In 1964, the National Science Foundation announced "A Science Development Program in the Basic Physical Sciences."
 The purpose was to establish "Centers of Excellence" by using money to transform good institutions into excellent ones.
 Rutgers' departments of Mathematics, Physics and Chemistry applied for such a grant in the amount of $4,897,000, distributed as $1,005,000 for Math, $2,703,000 for Physics and $1,189,000 for Chemistry.
 While more than half the Physics and Chemistry proposals were for equipment, all the money in the Math proposal was to go towards salaries.
 The NSF approved the Math and Physics portions of the request in Fall 1965, but excluded the Chemistry portion.
 Also in 1964, New Jersey voters approved a bond issue on higher education that provided $19 million to Rutgers for building projects, including a new Kilmer Campus (see below).

 With $1 million for faculty appointments in the first three years, it was now possible to pay the healthy salary of $24,000 for senior research faculty.
 (The salary range had been $7,000-$10,000 in 1961.)
 Rutgers also started a system of faculty fellowships, amounting to a paid sabbatical every fourth year (this system only lasted until 1971).
 No wonder Rutgers attracted some of the best research mathematicians in the country during this era!